outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

-    - data problem trajectories
+    - logic automation problem structures

+      - connecting perspectives & solutions
+        - by prioritizing different components (structures/attributes/interfaces), perspectives solve problem(s) in different ways and may solve different problem(s)
+        - applying or integrating multiple perspectives can cover more problems solved or reduce the problems to solve, or it can create more problems depending on error types, like unnecessary abstraction or complexity added (in regard to complexity handled)

-      - data problem perspectives with associated solution metrics
+      - problem perspectives with associated solution priorities/metrics

         - interface component perspectives